 You’re looking at two variables when it comes to email marketing:

-Meanwhile, Marketing Insider Group puts email marketing conversion into another perspective: you earn $44 for every dollar spent on email marketing.
-The general consensus is, yes, email marketing has one of the highest conversion rates, corroborating the DemandWave findings above.
+Meanwhile, Marketing Insider Group puts email marketing conversion into another perspective: You earn $44 for every dollar spent on email marketing.
+The consensus is, yes, email marketing has one of the highest conversion rates, corroborating the DemandWave findings above.

 Which factors influence email marketing conversion?

-- Value offer: You must have a lead magnet to attract email sign-ups, whether it’s value content, freebies, deals, or anything that is interesting to your audience.
+- Value offers.
+You must have a lead magnet to attract email sign-ups, whether it’s value content, freebies, deals, or anything that is interesting to your audience.

-- Landing page: Optimize it by having a clear offer of your lead magnet, compelling CTA, permission and appealing visuals.
+- Landing pages.
+Optimize these pages by having a clear offer of your lead magnet, compelling CTA, permission, and appealing visuals.

-- Email subject line: Short, crisp, and compelling with clear benefit to the recipient.
+- Email subject lines.
+Keep your subjects short, crisp, and compelling with clear benefits to the recipient.

-- Segmentation: Split your list into sublists for more targeted messages, which will allow you to increase you open and click-through rates.
+- Segmentation.
+Split your list into sublists for more targeted messages, which will allow you to increase your open and click-through rates.